captain-aminul/BABS/README.md

+# BABS
-# Background-Aware Band Selection for Object Tracking in Hyperspectral Videos (BABS)
+Code for Background-Aware Band Selection for Object Tracking in Hyperspectral Videos (BABS)